Starting May 31, 2018

 This course is intended for the individual looking to explore emergency services as an entry-level Emergency Medical Technician (EMT).

-The Emergency Medical Technician – Basic course is designed to provide training to prepare an individual to function independently in a medical emergency.
-This course provides the basic knowledge and skills needed to provide basic life support (BLS) care and is required to progress to more advanced levels of prehospital patient care.
+The Emergency Medical Technician course is designed to provide training to prepare an individual to function independently in a medical emergency.
+This course provides the basic knowledge and skills needed to provide basic life support (BLS) care and is required to progress to more advanced levels of pre-hospital patient care.
+Also, this course is intended for the individual looking to explore emergency services as an entry-level Emergency Medical Technician (EMT).

 Upon successfully completion of the training program, the student will be capable of performing the following functions: